Iran wins first Oscar with "A Separation"

 But Farhadi has also criticized fellow Iranians who emphasize state censorship in order to promote their movies abroad, saying they are as morally culpable as the government officials who censor them.

-The director said on Sunday he was unsure how the Iranian government would respond to his Oscar honour.
+The director said on Sunday he was unsure how the Iranian government would respond to his Oscar honor.

 "The Iranian government is not unanimous at all.
 When this film was nominated some were happy, some were silent, some not happy at all," Farhadi told reporters after winning.